Introduction

 Avoid Cleaning Glass in Direct Sunlight

 This is one of those lesser-known tips.
 When you clean glass under direct sunlight, the heat causes your cleaning solution to dry too quickly, often before you’ve had time to wipe it off.
 This leads to streaks and uneven marks that can be frustrating to remove.
+We recommend cleaning your glass in the early morning or late evening, when the sun isn’t shining directly on the surface.
+The cooler temperature allows the cleaner to work longer, giving you enough time to achieve a spotless, even finish.

 Use a Squeegee for Large Surfaces

 For big glass surfaces like shower doors, patio windows, or glass partitions, a squeegee is a must-have tool.
-Professionals, including our team at Mesh Maids use this hack because it removes water quickly and efficiently, preventing streaks and water spots from forming as the glass dries.
+Professionals, including our team at Mesh Maids, use this hack because it removes water quickly and efficiently, preventing streaks and water spots from forming as the glass dries.

 Dry the Edges Last

 The edges of glass surfaces, especially windows and mirrors, tend to collect the most moisture.
 This leftover water can drip or spread, leaving behind small streaks after you’ve already finished cleaning the main surface.
+We always finish by drying the edges last using the corner of a clean microfiber cloth.
+It’s a small detail that is very helpful.

 With these professional tips, you can enhance your glass cleaning routine and achieve the same shine that our cleaning teams deliver.
 Consistency, the right tools, and a bit of technique go a long way in turning every cleaning session into a satisfying one.